 2. Detailed Inspection

 An experienced appraiser, trained in gemology, conducts a thorough examination of the jewelry’s physical attributes.
 This includes assessing the quality of the diamonds and other precious gems, the metal type (such as gold or platinum), and the overall craftsmanship.
-The appraiser considers key factors like gemstone cut, clarity, carat weight, and setting to assign value that reflects the piece’s true worth.
+The appraiser considers key factors like gemstone cut, clarity, carat weight, and setting to assign a value that reflects the piece’s true worth.

 3. Market Analysis

 The appraiser conducts a detailed market analysis, researching comparable pieces and evaluating current market trends.
 The final value assigned reflects the most recent market values and helps determine the selling price or retail replacement value.
-Market demand, material prices, and rarity are all also considered when establishing the appraised value.
+Market demand, material prices, and rarity are also considered when establishing the appraised value.

 4. Documentation